PejLab/Pantry/README.md

 # Pantry

-Pantry (PAN-TRanscriptome phenotYping) is a framework for generating multimodal transcriptomic phenotypes from RNA-Seq and applying them to genetic analyses.
+Pantry (PAN-TRanscriptomic phenotYping) is a framework for generating multimodal transcriptomic phenotypes from RNA-Seq and applying them to genetic analyses.
 The goal is to make genetic analyses as easy to perform with a multitude of transcriptomic phenotype modalities as it is with gene expression alone.

 **Contact us** if you have a method for an additional modality that you would like to add to Pantry.
 Your collaboration will result in authorship on a subsequent Pantry publication, and Pantry users will be instructed to cite your original study every time they use the results in a publication.